MathematicGuy/RemoteObsidian/Project Skin/Cyber Security Revision.md

 + have 16 password round
 + S-Boxes: tranform 6 bit to 4 bit
 + F function in DES round can Expand and Compress
++ F function substitute A and B (thay thế A và )
++ 64 bits in length

 ECB - encrypt block seperatly (mã khóa các khối 1 cách riêng )

 One-time-pad:
-+ completly secure
-+ key length = msg length
-+ save to only use once
++ Save to only use once

+BBS (Blum Blum Shub) use 2 prime number to ensure the safety of the numbers array

 COde table of Feistel system
 	output code of the last cycle permuted

+Tại sao cần có các giả thiết chính xác trong mật mã hiện đại?
+	Chứng minh độ an toàn vô điều kiện và so sánh các giả định.

 Vigenere
 	thuật toán dịch chuyển đa chữ 4